retrography/data-management/index.markdown

 ## Course Objectives

 This course is designed to provide a first hands-on experience with databases as well as a general understanding of data management concepts for B.Com. student completing the concentration/major in Information Systems or interested in data and data management.

-The course is open to students in their 3rd year.
+This course is open to students in their 3rd year.
 It will count towards the IS concentration or major.
 This is not a substitute for database design and development courses offered in computer science departments.

 This course does not assume any specific technical background or programming skill, but it comprises a strong technical component and requires a willingness to invest in technical skills.
 You are advised to take [INSY 442 Business Intelligence and Data Analytics](http://www.mcgill.ca/study/2015-2016/courses/insy-442) either before or along with this course in order to benefit fully from the content of the course.

-## Practical Learning Outcomes
+## Learning Outcomes

 By the end of this course, you will be able to: